We work with more than 300 partners to bring you better travel deals

 What time of day is cheapest to fly?

-At the moment, flights in the morning are likely to offer the best value for money for your San Luis Obispo trip.
-A flight at midday will more often than not be of higher cost.
+At the moment, there are flights only in the morning for your San Luis Obispo trip.

 A city in the Central Coast region of California, San Luis Obispo is nestled half way between Los Angeles and San Francisco.
 The small college city is renowned for its carefully preserved and thriving 19th-century centre, a flourishing art gallery scene, and a burgeoning wine producing reputation.
 San Luis Obispo and its surrounding areas boast extraordinary resources for outdoor activities, including hiking, mountain biking, sea kayaking and surfing.
 Every Thursday evening San Luis Obispo plays host to one of California’s most celebrated farmers markets.
 Local farmers rub shoulders with college students and eager tourists, all hoping to experience the city’s eclectic culinary delights.
 For a dose of history, visitors should see the birthplace of the serene city, the beautiful Mission San Luis Obispo.
 The building, which is one of California’s oldest Catholic Missions is still an active parish, and is home to a charming museum.
 Children will also revel in the many fun activities the city has to offer, including the Children’s Museum and Morro Bay Aquarium.
 For a look at the lighter side of San Luis Obispo visit the eccentrically decorated Madonna Inn, where nothing is consistent apart from the abundance of pink in the outrageous decor.